hedii/laravel-gelf-logger/readme.md

             // This optional option determines the port on which the gelf
             // receiver host is listening.
 Default is 12201 'port' => 12201,

+            // This optional option determines the maximum length per message
+            // field.
+When forgotten or set to null, the default value of
+            // \Monolog\Formatter\GelfMessageFormatter::DEFAULT_MAX_LENGTH is
+            // used (currently this value is 32766) 'max_length' => null,
         ],
     ],
 ];